 c) Reception by the UPF of a GTP-U data PDU on the N3 interface from the (R)AN.
 See TS 23.501 [4].

 d) Each measurement is a single integer value, the number of measurements is equal to one.
-If the optional S-NSSAI subcounter measurements are perfomed, the number of measurements is equal to the number of supported S-NSSAIs.
+If the optional S-NSSAI subcounter measurements are performed, the number of measurements is equal to the number of supported S-NSSAIs.

 e) GTP.InDataPktN3UPF and optionally GTP.InDataPktN3UPF.SNSSAI, where SNSSAI identifies the S-NSSAI.